-Judicial Ride-Along Program -- The Ninth Judicial Circuit

-offers local and state elected officials the opportunity to experience firsthand the work of the judiciary and the important role our courts play within the community.
+Judicial Ride-Along Program -- The Ninth Judicial Circuit offers local and state elected officials the opportunity to experience firsthand the work of the judiciary and the important role our courts play within the Ride-A-Long community.
 Tailored to the needs of visiting officials, the program allows the visitor to sit alongside a judge during court proceedings to directly observe the judicial process and to better understand the complexity and variety of cases that come before the court.
-The program provides community leaders with insight into the operations of the courts and opens lines of dialogue between leaders and the court on Ride matters of mutual concern.
-For more information, call 407-836-2047 or email ctadkl1@ocnjcc.org.
+The program provides community leaders with insight into the operations of the courts and opens lines of dialogue between leaders and the court on matters of mutual concern.
+For more information, call 407-836-2047 or email ctadkl1@ocnjcc.
 Jury Services -- The Ninth Judicial Circuit's Jury Management Program was initiated in October of 1990, in response to a Florida Supreme Court administrative order, to efficiently manage the time and fiscal resources allocated to jury services.
 Through automation and effective management, jurors are used more efficiently, resulting in fewer people needing to be summoned for jury service and therefore less inconvenience to our citizens.
 Prospective jurors called to service can submit an acceptable excuse or request a postponement by sending an email via the court's Internet website.
 In the state of Florida, prospective jurors are randomly summoned from a database provided by the Florida Department of Highway Safety and Motor Vehicles.
+This method of jury selection offers a more consistent and representative pool of prospective jurors than those methods using state-issued driver licenses or identification cards.
 Jurors are required to serve for one day or the length of one trial.
 They are compensated at the rate of \$15 per day for the first three days if they are not paid by their employers, are unemployed, or are self-employed.
 Juror pay increases to \$30 per day after the fourth day.
 Prospective jurors report to the jury assembly room before they are assigned to a case.

-In Orange County, jurors can take

-advantage of free Lynx bus service for transportation to and from the courthouse.
+In Orange County, jurors can take advantage of free Lynx bus service for transportation to and from the courthouse.
 In order to prepare for jury service, Orange TV airs a daily video, produced by Court Administration, with juror information.
 In addition, an orientation video is shown every morning at both the Orange and Osceola County Courthouses.
 The NinthCircuit.org website enables prospective jurors to check in after 5 p.m. to receive the next day's reporting instructions.
+In Orange County, pagers are also available to alert prospective jurors who need to leave the courthouse for a few minutes.
 Also, jurors can use storage lockers to secure their personal belongings.
 Additionally, vending machines, pay phones, board games, and reading materials create a more comfortable environment.
-Plus, the jury assembly room is equipped with cable TV and free wireless Internet access.
+Plus, the jury assembly room is equipped with cable TV and free wireless internet access.
 The Cyber Cafe allows visitors the chance to browse the Internet or play computer games on any of its 21 computers.
 Books and magazines are donated for jurors to read or take home as they choose.